 1. Father Carpenter – is hidden in a courtyard, typical for Berlin, but very beautiful 📌Münzstraße 21, 2.
 Hinterhof

-2. Five Elephant in Mitte is the smaller child of the Roastery in Kreuzberg.
-The coffee is delicious, and I find the little coffee in Mitte more cozy and friendly.
+2. Five Elephant in Mitte is a smaller venue of the Roastery in Kreuzberg.
+The coffee is excellent, and I find the little coffee in Mitte more cozy and friendly.
 The online shop is also available 📌Alte Schönhauser 14

 3. The Barn Coffee Roasters is very famous in Berlin (for a reason), with a minimalistic interior and with coffee environentally sourced.
 I remembered they organized interesting events during the Coffee Festival last year 📌Auguststraße 58, 10119 and 📌Neue Schönhauser Strasse 12